A Machine-Learning Framework for Efficient Ring-Polymer Instanton Rate Calculations: Algorithmic Acceleration of Instanton Calculations

 In complex molecular systems, a large number of beads are typically required to represent the path with reasonable accuracy.
 In the conventional instanton path searching algorithm, this is achieved by starting the path search with a small number of beads and then increasing the bead number through path interpolation followed by further path optimization.
 In general, increasing the number of beads leads to a larger number of required force evaluations.
 In contrast, by using force uncertainty estimates from the GPR model, we show in Fig.~\ref{fig:low_scaling_LIString} that the number of force evaluations is independent of the number of beads used to represent the path in the LI-String method.

-We demonstrate the advantage of the GPR-LI-String method by comparing its performance with the conventional Hessian-based instanton optimization algorithm, the Quasi-Newton (QN) method \cite{nocedal1999numerical}.
+We demonstrate the advantage of the GPR-LI-String method by comparing its performance with the conventional Hessian-based instanton optimization algorithm, the Quasi-Newton (QN) method \cite{nocedal1999numerical}, using malonaldehyde and Z3-aminopropenal as examples.
+In both cases, the convergence threshold for the GPR prediction force error is set to $f_{c} = 0.0025 \; \mathrm{a.u.}$.
 In the Quasi-Newton method, we first locate the instanton path using $N = 20$ beads and then further optimize the path by increasing the number of beads to achieve higher accuracy.
 Cubic spline interpolation is used to determine the starting geometries of the new ring polymer beads.
 The ring polymer Hessian expansion approach \cite{Litman2019} is employed to interpolate Hessians at the locations of the new beads, which eliminates the need for additional Hessian calculations.
 However, additional force evaluations are still required to optimize the path.

 In Fig.~\ref{fig:low_scaling_LIString}(a), we compare the performance of the GPR-LI-String and QN methods for malonaldehyde at $T = 250$~K. Using the QN method, 280 force evaluations are required to find the instanton path with $N = 20$ beads, with an additional 120 and 240 force evaluations needed to further optimize the path with $N = 40$ and $N = 80$ beads, respectively.
 In contrast, using the GPR-enhanced LI-String method, 64 force evaluations are required to locate the instanton path with $N = 10$ beads, and increasing the number of beads to $N = 80$ requires only 8 additional force evaluations.
 This demonstrates favorable scaling of the computational cost with respect to the number of beads.